Sarath9429/SpeakEasy/README.md

 ---

-## 🧐 What is SynthSpeak?
+## 🧐 What is SpeakEasy?

-**SynthSpeak** is a real-time AI coaching platform that turns your browser into a professional-grade speaking lab.
-Whether you're rehearsing a keynote, practicing for a job interview, or simply trying to become a more confident speaker — SynthSpeak watches, listens, and coaches you silently in the background.
+**SpeakEasy** is a real-time AI coaching platform that turns your browser into a professional-grade speaking lab.
+Whether you're rehearsing a keynote, practicing for a job interview, or simply trying to become a more confident speaker — SpeakEasy watches, listens, and coaches you silently in the background.

 No downloads.
 No installations.
 Just open the browser, hit **Start**, and begin speaking.